sivathanuk/sivathanuk.github.io/_posts/2020-04-11-inversion.md

 Inversion framework works on the principle of addition by subtraction.
 Inversion works as below,
 ```
-1. You have a goal to achieve
+1.You have a goal to achieve
-2. Think about all possible actions that gurantee failure
+2.Think about all possible actions that gurantee failure
-3. Do less of the actions that guarantee failure
+3.Do less of the actions that guarantee failure
 ```
 Example 1: Applying Inversion to achieve a fitness goal
 1. Goal: I want to lose weight